Home

 Is there any consideration for permanent protections for habitat and staging areas at Hartlen Point?

-A decision on permanent protections is outside the mandate of DND and the LBTF infrastructure project.
+A decision on permanent protections is outside the mandate of the Department of National Defence (DND) and the Land-Based Test Facility (LBTF) infrastructure project.
 While there is presently no intention for permanent protections for habitat and staging areas at Hartlen Point, there are numerous existing environmental policies, plans and programs already established and managed by the Maritime Forces Atlantic and Canadian Forces Base Halifax Safety and Environment teams.
 These guide positive environmental stewardship and protect species at risk on Defence property in the Halifax region, including Hartlen Point.
 There is a Natural Resource Management Plan (NRMP) for Hartlen Point which instructs the stewardship of ecological resources to be consistent with federal direction.
 It includes natural resource inventory information for species at risk, migratory/breeding birds, wetlands, aquatic habitat, integrated pest management and forests.
 The NRMP provides strategies for the maintenance or enhancement of biodiversity through identification of sensitive habitats so that DND activities do not have an adverse effect on local flora and fauna.

 Traffic Assessment